-- o Family Law

-- o Texas Criminal Procedure
+- 1. Enroll and receive a passing grade the following five courses:

+- Agency and Partnership

 - Corporations

-- Marital Property

-- Texas trial & Appellate Procedure

-- Criminal Procedure

-- o Oil, Gas & Mineral Law
+- Family Law

+- Secured Transactions

 - Wills, Trusts & Estates

-- 3. Enroll and receive a passing grade in the law school's two credit hour, braded Bar Preview course in the fall or spring semester before graduation or the semester prior to taking the bar exam, whichever comes first.
+- 2. Enroll and receive a passing grade in the law school's two credit hour, graded Bar Preview course in the fall or spring semester before graduation or the semester before taking the bar exam, whichever comes first.